Excel Indirect function can be used to return a valid reference from a given text string.

-Returns a reference to a cell, or a range of cells of a sheet.
+Excel Indirect function is used to indirectly reference a cell, or a range of cells of a sheet.

 What it means:

-=INDIRECT(Return the referenced range, Omit if the reference is an A1 style or enter FALSE if it is a R1C1 style)
+[a1] – specify the type of reference (A1 style or R1c1 style) mentioned in ref_text.
+Omit or type TRUE if the reference is an A1 style or enter FALSE if it is an R1C1 style.

 The INDIRECT function is really cool as it can be used to reference sheet cells or a range of cells.